Emptywastaken/Salifort-Turnover-/README.md

 # Saliprot Employee retention capstone project for Google Advanced Data Analytics specialization

 ## Project Overview
 This project aims to determine key factors that affect employee turnover and build a model that predicts whether an employee will leave the company.
-This project utilized yellow taxi trips taken in New York City during 2017.
-The final random forest model was performed with 98.6% accuracy and 99.1% precision determining the most important features in identifying employees who will likely leave.
+The final random forest model was performed with 98.6% accuracy and 99.1% precision determining the most important features in identifying employees who are likely to leave.

 ## Business Understanding
 The company invests in recruiting and training for each employee.
 A high turnover rate is causing extra expenses, thus it is important to determine underlying reasons for employees leaving.